 Thanks to the high-functioning, intuitive business accounting software on the market today, many small business owners opt to save their resources and do their own bookkeeping, especially in the earliest stages of their businesses.
-But as your business grows, your numbers might become too unwieldy to wrangle on your own—and your attentions might be better served elsewhere.
+But as your business grows, your numbers might become too unwieldy to wrangle on your own—and your attention might be better served elsewhere.
 That’s when you should consider outsourcing to an outside bookkeeping service.

 When you outsource your bookkeeping, you can focus your energies on the work you need to do to continue your business’s growth, without worrying about the compliance requirements of bookkeeping—and that’s a huge burden lifted off your shoulders.
 This makes the decision to move from doing your own bookkeeping to outsourcing a pretty easy one to make.

 But if you’re not a professional bookkeeper yourself, you might not know quite how to vet one.
-Start your interviews by asking any potential bookkeepers that come through your door the following five questions.
+Start your interviews by asking any the following five bookkeeper interview questions.

 As your business grows, you may find that you are in need of professional bookkeeping services.
 Maybe you now need someone onsite to handle customer billing or accounts payable.
 Or maybe you need weekly, or even daily, financial reports in order to make sound financial decisions for your growing business.

 Whatever the reason, when the time comes to hire a bookkeeper for your business, you must choose carefully.
-The interview process is critical to making the right hiring decision for your business—and the right interview questions will ensure the success of this process.
+The interview process is critical to making the right hiring decision for your business—and the right bookkeeper interview questions will ensure the success of this process.
 If you’ve been trying to brainstorm some bookkeeper interview questions, you’ve come to the right place to get some ideas.